This post may contain affiliate links. Please read our full Disclosure Policy.

 You can also check out these 25 non-Christmas winter decorations for more inspiration.

 Winter is the season when we should be resting and taking some time to recover from the hustle of the Fall harvest and Christmas!
 We let these ideas play a large part in transforming our homes this time of year.
 By skipping straight to Spring, you are missing out on some quality “slow-down” time that your body and home need.

 Cozy up with a cup of tea and read these tips on how to enjoy the little things that make a happier home.

 Remove Red Accents

 Red is the most recognized holiday or Christmas color we have.
-A few easy ideas to transition from the holiday season to winter decor is to simply remove any red decor, accents or holiday decorations you have out in your home.
-This gives you fresh look with minimal changes.
+A few easy ideas to transition from the holiday season to winter decor is to remove any red decor, accents, or holiday decorations you have in your home.
+This gives you a fresh look with minimal changes.

 Check out these ideas for decorating a coffee table during the cold months of winter.

 Keep Your Textures Cozy

 The easiest and probably most thrown-around word for Winter is COZY, and it truly is a great word to keep in mind when styling your home for winter.
 Cozy doesn’t need to mean hoards of throw pillows and throw blankets, especially if we are trying to keep minimalism in mind!